 - use newly available or little studied sources;

 - make interdisciplinary use of sources; and/or

 - use sources in repositories that cannot, themselves, provide financial assistance to researchers.

 Fellows may propose to work in more than one repository during the fellowship period, including repositories abroad.
 Preference is given to applicants working away from their home institutions.
 The selection committee will assess the applicant’s need for working in multiple repositories, working abroad, or both.

-In the administration and awarding of fellowships, neither CLIR nor the selection committee discriminates on the basis of age, gender, race, ethnicity, physical disability, marital status, sexual orientation, religion, or political affiliation.
+In the administration and awarding of fellowships, neither CLIR nor the selection committee discriminates on the basis of age, gender, race, ethnicity, physical disability, marital status, sexual orientation, religion, citizenship or immigration status, or political affiliation.

 For questions regarding this program, please contact us by e-mail at firstname.lastname@example.org.

 Fellows share further reflections on their experiences with this program in the video below: